equinor/witsml-explorer/CONTRIBUTING.md

 #### Populate list of WITSML servers
 The list of WITSML servers a user can connect to is currently not editable by the user itself (feature is disabled until proper authorization is implemented).
 There exists some integration tests that can be run for this purpose, but first you need to add a file `secrets.json` in the integration test folder `WitsmlExplorer.IntegrationTests`.
-Include following into `secrets.json`:
+Include following into `secrets.json` (**NB** Use same name as in mySettings.json):
 ```
 {
 "MongoDb": {
-  "Name": "witsml-explorer",
+  "Name": "witsml-explorer-db",
   "ConnectionString": "mongodb://<username>:<password>@localhost"
   }
 }